IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model.md

 ## version

-The version of the IEA WRA Data Model his file is based on.
-The format of this follows Semantic Versioning with the year and month tag on after.
+The version of the IEA WRA Data Model this file is based on.
+The format of this follows Semantic Versioning with the year and month tagged on after.
 E.g. 1.1.1-2020.07

 `version`